anapdh/ror-capstoneproject/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet) ![](https://img.shields.io/badge/RoR-red)

-> This is the final project for Ruby on Rails Microverse's Module: a Twitter Clone.
+This is the final project for Ruby on Rails Microverse's Module: a **Twitter Clone**.

 # TweetHub
 Features on this project:

 1. After creating an account, a user can log in to the app only by typing the username and password.

 2. The user is presented with the homepage that includes:
-    1. Left-side menu with current user information and main navigation.
+    - Left-side menu with current user information and main navigation.
-    2. All *Tweets/Opinions* in the center of the screen, as the main content.
+    - All *Tweets/Opinions* in the center of the screen, as the main content.
-    3. Right-side section with *Who to follow*.
+    - Right-side section with *Who to follow*.
-    4. More information about a user when clicking on its profile.
+    - More information about a user when clicking on its profile.

 3. The *Tweets* section includes:
-    1. Simple form for creating a tweet.
+    - Simple form for creating a tweet.
-    2. List of all tweets (sorted by most recent) that display tweet text and author details.
+    - List of all tweets (sorted by most recent) that display tweet text and author details.

 4. The *Who to follow* section includes:
-    1. List of profiles that are not followed by the logged-in user (ordered by most recently added).
+    - List of profiles that are not followed by the logged-in user (ordered by most recently added).

 5. When the user opens the profile page, they can see:
-    1. Left-side menu.
+    - Left-side menu.
-    2. Cover picture and *Tweets* tab in the center.
+    - Cover picture and *Tweets* tab in the center.
-    3. Right-side section with *Profile detailed info.*
+    - Right-side section with *Profile detailed info.*

 6. The *Profile detailed info* section includes:
-    1. User photo.
+    - User photo.
-    2. Button to follow a user.
+    - Button to follow a user.
-    3. Stats: total number of tweets, number of followers and number of following users.
+    - Stats: total number of tweets, number of followers and number of following users.
-    4. List of people who follow this user (only if there are any followers).
+    - List of people who follow this user (only if there are any followers).

 7. *Additional feature*:
-    Users can upload a profile picture and cover image from their computer when signing up or when editing the account.
+    - Users can upload a profile picture and cover image from their computer when signing up or when editing the account.
 When not uploading in Sign Up, a default profile picture and cover image will show up (the feature still needs improvements with an s3 server since Heroku discards images when refreshing Dinos).

 ## Built With